How investigators say the killings of two University of South Florida students unfolded

 April 16: Last contact with the two students

-Around midday, Bristy is seen on surveillance video walking on USF’s campus, according to the motion.
+Around midday, Bristy is seen on surveillance video walking on the university’s campus, according to the motion.
 But she doesn’t show up to a planned meet-up that evening with a friend to get her eyeglasses and doesn’t answer the friend’s calls.

 Limon’s phone location shows him in the vicinity of his home and campus before going to Clearwater – roughly 32 miles from his residence – around 7:43 p.m.